 $2,000 for graduate school (years 5, 6 and 7; $2,000 for each of the first three years)

 Includes trade schools and various institutions offering specialized career training toward “higher education” (i.e., culinary, bartending, or aviation classes).

 Funds can be used for tuition, books, bus passes, registration deposits, and laptops (with proof of enrollment).
 In addition, funds can be applied toward current or past enrollment expenses if you are currently enrolled in school or toward outstanding government guaranteed educational loans for undergraduate cost if the full $8,000 is not expensed.

-Checks from The Fund are made out to both you and your school or loan agency.
+Checks from The Graduate Higher Education Fund are made out to both you and your school or loan agency.
 Co-endorsement is therefore required by the student on the back of the check.

 HOW DO I APPLY?

 - Complete the application below.

 - Email confirmation of current enrollment (a tuition bill or other expenses charged by your college/university/trade school) by replying to the confirmation email you’ll receive after submitting this form or mail to Eagle Rock.